luoyetx/mini-caffe/README.md

 ### What can Mini-Caffe do?

 Mini-Caffe only depends on OpenBLAS and protobuf which means you can't train model with Mini-Caffe.
-It also only supports **Forward** function which means you can't apply models like nerual art style transform that uses **Backward** function.
+It also only supports **Forward** function which means you can't apply models like neural art style transform that uses **Backward** function.

 ### Build on Windows